gconnect/celo-sdk-java/README.md

 ./gradlew publishToMavenLocal
 ```

-In your settings.gradle file when working on an android project add `mavenLocal()` inside the dependencyResolutionManagement like this
+In your settings.gradle file when working on an android project if installing it manually add `mavenLocal()` inside the dependencyResolutionManagement like this 👇

 ```
 dependencyResolutionManagement {